zeek/spicy/doc/zeek.rst

 Options
 -------

-The Spicy plugin provides a set of script-level options to tune its behavior.
+Zeek provides a set of script-level options to tune Spicy behavior.
 These all live in the ``Spicy::`` namespace:

 .. literalinclude:: /autogen/zeek/__preload__.zeek